Speedee Prices 2025: Shipping Rates, Zones & Fees Guide

 Finding the best deal on shipping can feel like a moving target.
 If you’re in the Midwest, you’ve likely heard of Spee-Dee Delivery, a popular regional carrier.
 Understanding speedee prices is a great first step, but what exactly are they?
 In short, speedee prices are the rates charged by Spee-Dee Delivery for shipping packages within their regional network, determined primarily by weight, distance, and package size.
 The real secret to saving money, however, is knowing how those prices stack up against national carriers for every single package you send.

-This guide will break down how to think about speedee prices and give you a complete playbook for lowering your shipping costs, whether you’re shipping across the state or across the country.
+This guide will break down how Spee-Dee calculates its prices and give you a complete playbook for lowering your shipping costs, whether you’re shipping across the state or across the country.

 What is Spee-Dee Delivery?

-Spee-Dee Delivery is a regional shipping carrier that offers service primarily in the Upper Midwest, including states like Illinois, Iowa, Minnesota, Nebraska, North Dakota, South Dakota, and Wisconsin.
-They are known for reliable, next day ground delivery within their service area.
+Spee-Dee Delivery is a regional shipping carrier that offers service primarily in the Upper Midwest, including states like Illinois, Iowa, Minnesota, North Dakota, South Dakota, and Wisconsin.
+They also serve parts of Kansas, Michigan, Missouri, and Nebraska.
+They are known for reliable, next day ground delivery within much of their service area.
 Because they focus on a specific region, speedee prices can be very competitive for local and zone to zone shipments.

 However, if your package is heading outside their network, or if it has an unusual weight or size, comparing speedee prices with rates from USPS, UPS, and FedEx becomes essential.